michaelzhang917/CarND-Capstone/README.md

 We build both a traffic light detection node and a traffic light classification node.
 Traffic light detection is implenmented in tl_detector.py, while traffic light classification is built in ../tl_detector/light_classification_model/tl_classfier.py.
 A tensorflow based classification model is trained for the light classification and stored in ../tl_detector/light_classification/model_data/ .

 ![traffic_light][image2]

+### Waypoint updater package

+This package is implenmented in (path_to_project_repo)/ros/src/waypoint_updater/ .

+The package contains the waypoint updater node: waypoint_updater.py.
+The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
+This node will subscribe to the /base_waypoints, /current_pose, /obstacle_waypoint, and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic.

+![waypoint_updater][image3]

+### Drive-by-Wire (DBW) Package

+Carla is equipped with a drive-by-wire (dbw) system, meaning the throttle, brake, and steering have electronic control.
+This package contains the files that are responsible for control of the vehicle: the node dbw_node.py and the file twist_controller.py, along with a pid and lowpass filter that you can use in your implementation.
+The dbw_node subscribes to the /current_velocity topic along with the /twist_cmd topic to receive target linear and angular velocities.
+Additionally, this node will subscribe to /vehicle/dbw_enabled, which indicates if the car is under dbw or driver control.
+This node will publish throttle, brake, and steering commands to the /vehicle/throttle_cmd, /vehicle/brake_cmd, and /vehicle/steering_cmd topics.

+![DBW][image4]